danpaul/web_development_2_demo_code/week-2-stock-props-events/README.md

 ## About

-This project contains a simple stock app.
+This project contains a simple stock app demonstrating passing props and listening to events.

 Run the following to get started: